 M. Demonstrate that your community offers a program for private property owners who are interested in dealing with invasive plants that have significant negative impacts on bird habitat.

-The Planning and Parks Department, through collaboration with the Ulao Creek Partnership, Inc. (UCP) and MAS, sponsored another program/event to remove invasive species (e.g. invasive shrubs from riparian woodlands such as buckthorn and honeysuckle) on private property within the Ulao Creek Watershed.
-In addition, the Department, through its participation and collaboration with the UCP and in conjunction with the Ulao Creek Habitat Restoration project, offered a program to plant native trees on UCP member’s private properties to enhance the watershed and provide for native habitat.
+The Planning and Parks Department, through collaboration with the Ulao Creek Partnership, Inc. (UCP) and MAS, sponsors programs/events to remove invasive species (e.g. invasive shrubs from riparian woodlands such as buckthorn and honeysuckle) on private property within the Ulao Creek Watershed.
+In addition, the Department, through its participation and collaboration with the UCP and in conjunction with the Ulao Creek Habitat Restoration project, offers a program to plant native trees on UCP member’s private properties to enhance the watershed and provide for native habitat.
+The Department has also provided advice on the management of invasive species to the private landowner of the Ulao Swamp headwaters where active tree planting is ongoing.
 As mentioned, the Department is managing two large scale habitat restoration projects on Ulao/Kaul and Mole Creeks.
 All project work is being implemented on private property.
-The Department has also coordinated phragmities removal projects with OWLT on private properties adjacent to the habitat restoration projects.
+The Department has also coordinated phragmites removal projects with OWLT on private properties adjacent to the habitat restoration projects.
 Throughout the duration of the projects, the Department has been assisting landowners in the removal of invasive species on their properties.
+The Department, in partnership with MAS, received a National Audubon Society Audubon in Action Grant in 2018 to continue working on private lands in the Ulao Creek Watershed to manage invasive species and plant native trees in 2019.
+The Department will work with MAS and the Ulao Creek Partnership to coordinate invasive species removal and tree planting workdays in spring 2019.

 N. Show that your community works on public lands to control invasive species that have significant negative impacts on bird habitat.